 Price varies according to many factors such as duration, season, demand and more.
-However, any premium display units (such as the 300×250 above the fold) go for about $4-5 CPM or a set rate based on ValueWalk’s page views of 5 million per month.
-We receive over 2 million (1.5 million unique) visitors a month with 65 percent of the visitors based in the U.S., 6 percent from Canada, 5 percent from the UK, and 25 percent from the rest of the globe.
+However, any premium display units (such as the 300×250 above the fold) go for about $4-5 CPM or a set rate based on ValueWalk’s page views of 5 million per month and about 7-8M views a month on all platforms which syndicate us.
+We receive over 1.5 million (1 million unique) visitors a month with 65 percent of the visitors based in the U.S., 6 percent from Canada, 5 percent from the UK, and 25 percent from the rest of the globe.

 We accept sponsored/native ads and have inventory available, please contact email@example.com for inquires.